Welcome to Country

 The Black and White social is based on the values of the Coolbaroo Club; an Aboriginal social club established to counter prejudice and segregation from 1946-1960.
 ‘Coolbaroo’ is a Yamatji word for magpie, which was adopted, to sum up, the idea of bringing people together from different backgrounds in a friendly, inclusive atmosphere.

 Our next event will be held in September 2023.

 Year 12 Graduation Dinner

-A celebration Dinner recognising the success of students graduating Year 12 students from a participating Future Footprints school is held annually at a host school and includes the Awards of Excellence prizes.
+This is a celebration Dinner in collaboration with MADALAH which provides scholarships for some of our students who attend our schools, by partnering with MADALAH we are able to celebrate and recognise the success of all students graduating Year 12.
+We ask that schools host and we include Awards of Excellence prizes.
 These prizes recognise students who have gone above and beyond during their education.
 The dinner is a highlight of the year and a fantastic culmination of a student's time at school.
 It is important to gather Aboriginal and Torres Strait Islander students together to recognise their success, and every year we see the number of students graduating grow.

-Future Footprints seeks support from companies willing to donate to the prizes for these awards, and are this year generously sponsored by Lavan for the Awards of Achievement and Academic Excellence.
+Future Footprints seeks support from companies willing to donate to the prizes for these awards.